-Machinery Accidents are consistently listed in the top 10 causes of work related injuries.
+Machinery accidents are consistently listed in the top ten causes of work related injuries.
 Our experienced Long Beach lawyers have assisted hundreds of employees obtain the workers compensation they deserve for injuries sustained in machinery accidents.

 Can I Collect Workers Comp for a Machinery Accident Injury?

 If you suffered an injury from a machinery accident while you were doing your job for your employer, you are eligible for workers’ compensation.
 It does not matter whose fault it was.
 Even if a mistake, clumsiness, or even carelessness on your part – or on the part of another employee – caused the machining injury you can still collect workers comp for a machinery injury.

 In many cases, machinery accidents are also the result of improper training or defective equipment.
 But whatever the cause, as long as you were at work or performing your work duties, you should be covered by workers compensation for injuries from a machinery accident.

 Can I Hire a Lawyer to Sue My Employer in Addition to Workers Comp?

 As a general rule workers comp is your “exclusive” or only remedy against your employer.
 There are some very limited exceptions in California where an employee can sue their employer if the employer intentionally injured the employee – or engaged in conduct so “reckless” that the employer knew the employee would likely be injured.